ioccc-src/winner/1998/schweikh1/README.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this for modern systems (it did not work at all).
 He also made it so that if a file fails to open it does not return but rather skips the reading of the file.
+Doing this lets the entry work right.

 What was wrong?
 The call to `freopen()` was incorrect with the second arg (the mode) being instead `5+__FILE__`.
 It now is `"r"`.
 There was also a call to